The Only Harmless Great Thing

 The Only Harmless Great Thing is a 2018 alternate history story by Brooke Bolander, exploring the conjunction of Topsy the Elephant and the Radium Girls scandal.
 It was published by Tor.com.

 The title is taken from John Donne's 1612 poem The Progress of the Soul, and is his description of an elephant.

 Synopsis

 In a world where sign language communication with elephants became possible in the 1880s, but they were still considered animals for several decades more, US Radium has purchased several (including Topsy) to replace their litigious human employees, because elephants can tolerate higher doses of radiation.
-Decades in the future, a scientist tries to persuade the elephant community to allow themselves to become long-time nuclear waste warning messages.
+Decades in the future, a scientist tries to persuade the elephant community to allow themselves to become long-term nuclear waste warning messages.